hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/lowering/lowering.md

 #### `for` loop lowering

-At first, we need to establish what `for` loop can do in _Jacy_.
+At first, we need to establish what the `for` loop can do in _Jacy_.
 No C-like `for` loop exists and the only one construction is using iterator.
 C-like loops iterating over integer values are covered with iteration over ranges.

 ```jc
 for i in 0..100 {